John Howard Angas

 John Howard Angas (5 October 1823 – 17 May 1904) was an Australian pioneer, politician and philanthropist.

 Early life and education

 John Howard Angas was the second son of George Fife Angas and his wife Rosetta née French.
 He was born in Newcastle upon Tyne.
-There were six siblings including Sarah Lindsay Evans, temperance activist, and George French Angas, artist.
+There were six siblings including Sarah Lindsay Evans, a temperance activist, and George French Angas, an artist.
 When around four years old, John was boarded out with a couple in Hutton, Essex where his parents were living.
-He later attended the University of London for short time.
+He later attended the University of London for a short time.

-When 18 years of age, Angas was told by his father that he must prepare himself to go to South Australia to take charge of his father's land in the Barossa Valley.
-As part of his preparation he learned German, so that he might be able to converse with the German settlers and studied land surveying.

 Career

-He left England on 15 April 1843 and was still only in his twentieth year when he arrived in South Australia.
-The colony was in financial difficulties, and he needed all his courage, caution, and good judgment.
-With better times the estate began to pay, good shorthorn cattle and merino sheep were purchased, and when his father arrived in 1851 it was realised that the property was now a valuable one.

-In 1854, the younger Angas sailed to England on a holiday and on 10 May 1855 was married to Susanne Collins (c.
-1834 (Note: Susanne's father's name and occupation as recorded when the couple married match those of the father of a Susan Collins, baptised at Cross St Chapel Manchester 18 January 1836, whose place and date of birth was given as Broughton April 26, 1835.) – 14 April 1910) at Bowdon near Manchester.
+He married Susanne Collins (c.
+1834 (Note: Susanne's father's name and occupation as recorded when the couple married match those of the father of a Susan Collins, baptised at Cross St Chapel Manchester 18 January 1836, whose place and date of birth was given as Broughton April 26, 1835.) – 14 April 1910) on 10 May 1855 at Bowdon near Manchester.
+The couple moved to Collingrove, in Australia, later that year.